 With its clear blue sea and refreshing greenery, Istria is a dream come true for all nature enthusiasts.
 So, discover its hidden untouched coves and lovely islands, climb its mountains, hike through its forests, and admire the extraordinary forces of nature so wonderfully on display on Croatia’s largest peninsula.

-The top attraction to discover is Brijuni National Park, Učka Nature Park, Motovun Forest, Lim Channel, and Istrian caves.
+The top attractions are Brijuni National Park, Učka Nature Park, Motovun Forest, Lim Channel, and Istrian caves.

 Hint: The best beaches, in our opinion, are on the eastern coast (Rabac, Lovran, Opatija).
 That’s where the sea is the cleanest too.